-Absence of any minor or vulnerable adult will be immediately followed up with notification to the police if necessary.
+Absence of any minor or adult at risk of harm will be immediately followed up with notification to the police if necessary.
 In this case, the parent and/or agent will be contacted immediately to notify them.

 For more details about how, EP manages attendance and safeguards the wider school community please refer to our attendance policy.